Jim Renacci: U.S. Senate

-In January 2018, Renacci announced his candidacy for the U.S. Senate.
+On January 10, 2018, Renacci announced his candidacy for the U.S. Senate.
 On May 8, 2018, he won the Republican primary, becoming the Republican nominee for the U.S. Senate from Ohio.
 In his campaign, Renacci was endorsed by President Donald Trump and Vice President Mike Pence.

 In 2018, he was ranked Ohio's wealthiest Congress member.
 In 2018, he was endorsed by Donald Trump in his race for Brown's seat in Senate.
 During debates with Sherrod Brown, a debate at WOSU-TV studios in Columbus was almost cancelled after "last-minute arguing between the two sides, fueled by Renacci's recent escalation of personal attacks against Brown."

 In March 2018, the Associated Press reported that as a registered lobbyist, Renacci had failed to report $50,000 in political contributions he had been given from 2008 to 2010.
 Renacci's campaign, in response, said he never lobbied, and had only been registered as a lobbyist with a consulting firm, Smokerise International Group, he helped found in 2008 as a "precautionary measure."
 Although Renacci's lawyer provided paperwork to journalists showing he had been listed as "inactive" as a lobbyist in 2009, the Associated Press found Renacci's lobbyist registration was deactivated in May 2011, the year when the paperwork was filed, and four months after he entered Congress.

 In October 2018, he defended flying on the plane of a strip club owner to meet with religious figures, staying "He's a volunteer who...
 I met during the campaign.
 He asked to volunteer for me.
 I'm not going to vet volunteers, and I'm not going to vet the press's looking at volunteers."
 At the time, press and Ohio Republicans noted that since the May primary, Renacci had spent half a million on advertising, while Brown had spent $12.5 million, and "some Ohio Republicans have questioned whether Renacci's lack of advertising reflects his unwillingness to spend his own money on his race.
 Renacci has loaned his campaign $4 million of his own money, which represent[ed] the majority of his campaign fundraising."

 Renacci was defeated by incumbent Democratic U.S. Senator Sherrod Brown in the November 6, 2018, general election.
 Brown received 53% of the vote, while Renacci received 47%.